sophialyj/system-design-primer/README.md

 **ACID** is a set of properties of relational database [transactions](https://en.wikipedia.org/wiki/Database_transaction).

 * **Atomicity** - Each transaction is all or nothing, must either complete entirely or have no effect
-* **Consistency** - Any transaction will bring the database from one valid state to another
+* **Consistency** - Any transaction will bring the database from one valid state to another.
+The status of the database after each transaction should remain consistent.
+This means that the transaction execution should not violate any database constraints otherwise it will be aborted.
-* **Isolation** - Executing transactions concurrently has the same results as if the transactions were executed serially
+* **Isolation** - Executing transactions concurrently has the same results as if the transactions were executed serially. if multiple transactions are accessing to the same data at the same time, the resulting database status should be the same obtained executing the transactions in a serially (i.e.: one after the other).
+This means that the execution of a transaction should not interfere with the others.
 * **Durability** - Transactions that complete successfully must get written to durable storage.
+If a transaction is successfully committed, the system status should be persistent even in case of a system failure.

 There are many techniques to scale a relational database: **master-slave replication**, **master-master replication**, **federation**, **sharding**, **denormalization**, and **SQL tuning**.

 #### Master-slave replication

 The master serves reads and writes, replicating writes to one or more slaves, which serve only reads.
 Slaves can also replicate to additional slaves in a tree-like fashion.
 If the master goes offline, the system can continue to operate in read-only mode until a slave is promoted to a master or a new master is provisioned.
 Allowing only a single master makes it easier to achieve consistency among the members of the group, but is less flexible than multi-master replication.
+Notice that there is a time window of data lost if the master crashes before it propagate its update to any slaves, so some system will wait synchronously for the update to be propagated to at least one slave.
+Read requests can go to any replicas if the client can tolerate some degree of data staleness.
+This is where the read workload is distributed among many replicas.
+If the client cannot tolerate staleness for certain data, it also need to go to the master.

+Master Slave model works very well in general when the application has a high read/write ratio.
+It also works very well when the update happens evenly in the key range.
+So it is the predominant model of data replication.

+There are 2 ways how the master propagate updates to the slave; **State transfer** and **Operation transfer**.
+In State transfer, the master passes its latest state to the slave, which then replace its current state with the latest state.
+In operation transfer, the master propagate a sequence of operations to the slave which then apply the operations in its local state.
+The state transfer model is more robust against message lost because as long as a latter more updated message arrives, the replica still be able to advance to the latest state.
+Even in state transfer mode, we don't want to send the full object for updating other replicas because changes typically happens within a small portion of the object.
+In will be a waste of network bandwidth if we send the unchanged portion of the object, so we need a mechanism to detect and send just the delta (the portion that has been changed).
+One common approach is **break the object into chunks and compute a hash tree of the object**.
+So the replica can just compare their hash tree to figure out which chunk of the object has been changed and only send those over.
+In operation transfer mode, usually much less data need to be send over the network.
+However, it requires a reliable message mechanism with delivery order guarantee.

 <p align="center">
   <img src="http://i.imgur.com/C9ioGtn.png">